Are Energy Drinks Bad for Your Liver?

 Caution for Liver Patients: Those with liver disease may process caffeine slower, increasing its effects.
 Severe liver damage may require caffeine limits to prevent overstimulation.

 Bottom line: Moderate caffeine is generally safe for the liver.
+Choosing energy drinks with less caffeine may further reduce potential risks.
 But energy drinks contain other ingredients worth considering, such as niacin.

 Sugar Overload and Fatty Liver Risk